Garrett Cooper Player Props: Marlins vs. Rays

 Garrett Cooper At The Plate

-- Cooper has had at least one RBI in 33.8% of his games this year (26 of 77), with two or more RBI 13 times (16.9%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 33.3% of his games this season, Cooper has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in five contests.

-- In 22 of 77 games this season, he has scored, and five of those games included multiple runs.
+- In 22 of 78 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.